jptweb/IGME-110-Fall-2025/documents/teaching-guide-figma.md

 1. Select **all footer elements** (rectangle + icons)
 2. Right-click → **"Group Selection"** (or `Cmd/Ctrl + G`)
+** Step 3 This step seems to have changed in newer figma??**
+GOTO the design tab when group is selected.
+Not sure if these steps are right; but its doable
 3. In right panel under **Constraint**
 4. Click **bottom line** to change constraint to bottom
 5. Check **"Fixed position when scrolling"** box